dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 Now run the test (remember the command from before).
 It still checks out!
 If you are not confused by this, take a minute to understand that `somehow` the output of the function `some_input_data` was evaluated and fed into our test.
-This is the magic of Pytest_.
+This is the magic of pytest_.
 It matches the input argument against all known fixtures and feeds into it the output of that fixture, such that the output is available for the test.